Thandiswa Mazwai: Jack-Knife

 Thandiswa was a member of Jack-Knife, with Kimon Webster and Themba Smuts.
-The trio was regarded as pioneers of the kwaito movement, and their songs like "Fester" and "Chommie" were club hits.
+The trio was regarded as pioneers of the kwaito movement, and their songs such as "Fester" and "Chommie" were club hits.

 Early years and Bongo Maffin

 Thandiswa's first attempt to get noticed occurred at the Shell Road to Fame talent show but Thandiswa did not even make it to the semi-finals round.
 She did, however, catch the eye of musician and producer Don Laka, who arranged to include her in a project he was working on.
 She also began her career in 1998 with Bongo Maffin, one of the pioneering bands of Kwaito.
 She became widely recognised as the voice of South Africa's conscious youth, their compositions consistently combining dance floor favourites with thought-provoking lyrics.
 They were invited to perform all over the world, and shared the stage with musical icons Stevie Wonder, the Marley clan, Ladysmith Black Mambazo, Chaka Khan, Sean Paul, Steel Pulse and Skunk Anansie, among others.
-Their contribution to the South African musical cannon earned Bongo Maffin numerous awards, among them the South African Music Awards, the Kora All Africa Music Awards, and the Metro FM Music Awards.
+Their contribution to the South African musical cannon earned Bongo Maffin numerous awards, among them the South African Music Awards (SAMAs), the Kora All Africa Music Awards, and the Metro FM Music Awards.